100 Florida Trails®

 Lower Suwannee National Wildlife Refuge, Shell Mound Shell Mound - a Florida eco-biking destination, part of the Lower Suwannee National Wildlife Refuge.
 This archaeological site includes a hiking trail to the mound and observation deck.
 Campground, boat ramp.

-View the trail, map, and photos
+View trail, map, and photos

 Suwannee River Greenway Suwannee River Greenway - The trail runs on an old CSX Railroad corridor 12 miles from the Suwannee River at Branford to the Ichetucknee River bridge, paralleling US 129 and US 27, with a 2.5 mile spur to the Santa Fe River.

 Timucuan Trail Timucuan Trail - When completed, will total about 18 miles from Amelia Island State Park, to Mayport, including a ride on the St. Johns River Ferry.
+Link to Amelia Island Trail.

-View the trail, map, and 20+ photos
+View trail, map, and 50+ photos

 Withlacoochee Bay Trail, Cross Florida Greenway Withlacoochee Bay Trail - This trail parallels the historic old Cross Florida Barge Canal for 6.2 miles from the Gulf of Mexico (Withlacoochee Bay) east to the to the Withlacoochee River.
 The trail is the westernmost end of the Cross Florida Greenway.